algesten/xq/README.md

 ```

 The user may expect the last `.then` to never receive the 2.
 However
-since all values are fed into `forEach` in parallel, the error will
+since all values are fed into `each` in parallel, the error will
 happen too late to stop the 2.
-To fix this use `forEach().serial()`.
+To fix this use `singly()`.

 ### Parallel deferreds